-Coordinate with park and recreation districts to prepare a parks and open space needs assessment for each Impacted Community.
-Based on the results of the assessment for each community, implement improvements that address barriers to outdoor physical activity, such as inadequate infrastructure and safety concerns.
-HEALTH & SAFETY ELEMENT NOTES FOR ALL ELEMENTS The General Plan will call out policies and actions that address specific topics of concern raised by the community.
+HEALTH & SAFETY ELEMENT

+The General Plan will call out policies and actions that address specific topics of concern raised by the community.
 For the reader's ease, policies and actions related to these topics of concern are identified throughout the General Plan using the following icons.
 The policies and actions related to each topic will be compiled in an appendix to the General Plan.

-Sustainability

 In addition, the draft policy guidance uses the term "Impacted Community" to identify what are called "disadvantaged communities" under Senate Bill (SB) 1000.
 SB 1000 defines these communities as low-income areas that are disproportionately affected by environmental pollution and other hazards that can lead to negative health effects, exposure, or environmental degradation.

-Goals, Policies, and Actions

 Goal HS-1

 Healthy air quality for all communities so no community bears the disproportionate burden of environmental hazards and health risks.

-Policies

-Require a cumulative health risk assessment, including consideration of truck traffic impacts, when a project potentially affects sensitive receptors in Impacted Communities, and require appropriate mitigation based on the findings of the assessment, including the use of buffers around areas posing health risks as appropriate.
-HS-P1.2
+Require a cumulative Health riskImpact a Assessment, including consideration of truck traffic impacts, when a project potentially affects sensitive receptors in Impacted Communities, and require appropriate mitigation based on the findings of the assessment, including the use of buffers around areas posing health risks, as appropriate.

-When evaluating health risk impacts of projects in Impacted Communities, use a cancer risk of 1.0 per million as the threshold for a significant impact.
+When evaluating health risk impacts of projects in Impacted Communities, use an excess cancer risk of 1.0 per million and a non-cancer (acute and chronic) hazard index greater than 0.2 as the threshold for finding that the project would cause a cumulatively considerable contribution and a significant impact.